akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

    Reference Entities feature is only available for the **Enterprise Edition**.

-This cookbook will present you how to create your own Attribute Type for Reference Entities.
+This cookbook will present how to create your own Attribute Type for Reference Entities.
 Currently, there are 6 types of Attribute for Reference Entities:

 - Text